LambdAurora/lambdaurora.github.io/src/tutorials/web/html_css/trick/html_css_only_collapsible.md

 ## Conclusion

-Now you too have the knowledge of Javascript-less collapsible containers!
+Now you too, have the knowledge of Javascript-less collapsible containers!

 I hope it will help you some way, but there are more things to note: